Summary of Current (and Most Recent) Abortion and Personhood Laws

 Potential impact of the law on and references to IVF and reproductive medicine if any

-- It does not appear that current abortion restrictions in Missouri will apply to IVF or other reproductive medicine services outside the context of a pregnancy.
+- It does not appear that current abortion restrictions in Kansas will apply to IVF or other reproductive medicine services outside the context of a pregnancy.

-- The section further defines the terms “unborn child” and “unborn children” to “include all unborn child or children or the offspring of human beings from the moment of conception until birth at every stage of biological development.”
-Mo.
-Rev. Stat. § 1.205 (3).
+- In a legislative declaration that life begins at fertilization, “fertilization” means “the fusion of a human spermatozoon with a human ovum” and “unborn child” means “all unborn children or the offspring of human beings from the moment of fertilization until birth at every stage of biological development.”
+Kan.
+Stat.
+Ann. § 65-6732.